krzyzanowskim/CryptoSwift/README.md

 ##### AES-CCM

-The result of Counter with Cipher Block Chaining-Message Authentication Code encryption is ciphertext and **authentication tag**, that is later used to decryption.
+The result of Counter with Cipher Block Chaining-Message Authentication Code encryption is ciphertext and **authentication tag**, that is later used for decryption.

 ```swift
 do {